EDCD/EDDN/docs/Developers.md

   active, but in the non-Odyssey game client case you only get the Horizons boolean.

+#### Other data Augmentations
+Some schemas mandate that extra data be added, beyond what is in the source data, to aid Listeners.

+This is usually related to specifying which system an event took place in, and usually means ensuring there is the full set of:

+1. `StarSystem` - the name of the system.
+2. `SystemAddress` - the game's unique numerical identifier for the system.
+3. `StarPos` - The system's co-ordinates.

+Whilst it can be argued that any Listener should see preceding event(s) that give any missing information where at least the system name or `SystemAddress` is already in the event data, this might not always be true.
+So Senders MUST add this data where required.
+It helps to fill out basic system information (name, SystemAddress and co-ordinates).

+However, there is a known game bug that can result in it stopping writing to the game journal, and some observed behaviour implies that it might then later resume writing to that file, but with events missing.
+This means any Sender that blindly assumes it knows the current system/location and uses that for these Augmentations might send erroneous data.

+1. **Senders MUST cross-check available event data with prior 'location' event(s) to be sure the correct extra data is being added.**
+2. **Listeners SHOULD realise that any data added as an Augmentation might be in error.**

+For Senders, if the source data only has `SystemAddress` then you MUST check that it matches that from the prior `Location`, `FSDJump` or `CarrierJump` event before adding `StarSystem` and `StarPos` data to a message.
+Drop the message entirely if it does not match.
+Apply similar logic if it is only the system's name that is already present in data.
+Do not blindly add `SystemAddress` or `StarPos`.
+Likewise, do not blindly add `StarPos` if the other data is already in the source, without cross-checking the system name and `SystemAddress`.

+Listeners might be able to apply their own cross-check on received messages, and use any mismatch with respect to what they already know to make a decision whether to trust the augmented data.
+Flagging it for manual review is probably wise.

 ### Server responses
 There are three possible sources of HTTP responses when sending an upload to EDDN.